diego-ramos130/mc-exercise/README.md

 They should have pulled after they committed to master then afterwards they should have created separate branches and created a pull request for those branches.

 -Reed

+Bob and Carol didnt pull from b- master after the pull requests were merged.
+Ted has an updated branch and Bobs is not but they are both trying to send a pull request...
+MERGE CONFLICT.
+Alice starts a feature in the master branch and carol also starts a new feature in the master branch causing a new merge conflict.
+They should have all pulled from the master to sync up and then formed new individual branches prior to adding their new features.

+-Jason